pantheon-systems/documentation/source/content/supported-drupal.md

 Also included is continued support for Drupal 7-compatible runtime environments on the Pantheon Platform, including PHP, MySQL and other prerequisites.

 ##### Requirements
-* Available to all site plans and workspace tiers.
+* Drupal 7 core LTS available to all site plans and workspace tiers.
 * Sites must use the [Pantheon Drupal 7 Upstream](https://github.com/pantheon-systems/drops-7).
   * Or a Custom Upstream based on the Pantheon Drupal 7 Upstream with the [latest updates pulled in](/guides/custom-upstream/create-custom-upstream#pull-in-core-from-pantheons-upstream).
 * Sites must be updated to the [latest release](https://github.com/pantheon-systems/drops-7/tags) of Drupal core.